Differentiable Augmentation for Data-Efficient GAN Training: Experiments

 We replicate the recent transfer learning algorithms~\cite{mo2020FreezeD,noguchi2019SB,wang2019MineGAN,wang2018TransferGAN} using the same codebase as Mo~\etal~\cite{mo2020FreezeD} on their datasets (AnimalFace~\cite{si2011AnimalFace} with 160 cats and 389 dogs), based on the pre-trained StyleGAN model from the FFHQ face dataset~\cite{karras2019StyleGAN}.
-To further demonstrate the data efficiency, we collect the 100-shot Obama, grumpy cat, and panda datasets, and train the unconditional StyleGAN2 model on each dataset using only \textbf{100} images without pre-training.
-We adopt the strongest \methodshort of \emph{Color + Translation + Cutout} for StyleGAN2 without pre-training.
-We use \emph{Color + Cutout} for both the vanilla fine-tuning algorithm TransferGAN~\cite{wang2018TransferGAN} and FreezeD~\cite{mo2020FreezeD} that freezes the first several layers of the discriminator. \tab{tab:few_shot} shows that \methodshort achieves consistent gains independently of the training algorithm on all the datasets.
-Without any pre-training, we still achieve results on par with the existing transfer learning algorithms, with an exception on the 100-shot Obama dataset where pre-training with human faces clearly leads to better generalization.
+To further demonstrate the data efficiency, we collect the 100-shot Obama, grumpy cat, and panda datasets, and train the StyleGAN2 model on each dataset using only 100 images without pre-training.
+For \methodshort, we adopt \emph{Color + Translation + Cutout} for StyleGAN2, \emph{Color + Cutout} for both the vanilla fine-tuning algorithm TransferGAN~\cite{wang2018TransferGAN} and FreezeD~\cite{mo2020FreezeD} that freezes the first several layers of the discriminator. \tab{tab:few_shot} shows that \methodshort achieves consistent gains independently of the training algorithm on all the datasets.
+Without any pre-training, we still achieve results on par with the existing transfer learning algorithms that require tens of thousands of images, with an exception on the 100-shot Obama dataset where pre-training with human faces clearly leads to better generalization.
 See \fig{fig:fewshot_results} and the appendix (\figs{fig:few_shot-cat}-\ref{fig:few_shot-panda}) for qualitative comparisons.
-While there might be a concern that the generator is likely to overfit the tiny datasets (\ie, generating identical training images), \fig{fig:few_shot-interp} suggests little overfitting of our method via linear interpolation in the style space~\cite{karras2019StyleGAN}; please refer to the appendix (\figs{fig:nearest_neighbors}-\ref{fig:nearest_neighbors_lpips}) for the nearest neighbor tests.
+While there might be a concern that the generator is likely to overfit the tiny datasets (\ie, generating identical training images), \fig{fig:few_shot-interp} suggests little overfitting of our method via linear interpolation in the style space~\cite{karras2019StyleGAN} (see also \fig{fig:fewshot_interp_suppl} in the appendix); please refer to the appendix (\figs{fig:nearest_neighbors}-\ref{fig:nearest_neighbors_lpips}) for the nearest neighbor tests.